rboyette/.NETSamples/README.md

 # .NETSamples
-To make testing easier for all
+To make .NET easier for all